bioinfo-pf-curie/vegan/README.md

     --genome                   STRING [hg19, hg19_base, hg38, hg38_base, mm10, mm39,...]
 Name of the reference genome.
     --genomeAnnotationPath PATH                                                                                  PATH to the reference genome folder.
     --profile                  STRING [test, multiconda, singularity, cluster, docker, conda, path, multipath]   Configuration profile to use.
 Can use multiple (comma separated).
-    --samplePlan               PATH                                                                              Path to sample plan (csv format) raw reads (if `--reads` is not secified), or intermediate files according to the `--step` parameter
     --step                     STRING [mapping, filtering, calling, annotate]                                    Specify starting step

-MAIN OPTIONS:
     --outDir                   PATH                                                                              The output directory where the results will be saved
-    --reads                    PATH                                                                              Path to input data (must be surrounded with quotes)
-    --targetBed                PATH                                                                              Target Bed file for targeted or whole exome sequencing
     --tools                    STRING [haplotypecaller, mutect2, manta, snpeff, facets, ascat, tmb, msisensor]   Specify tools to use for variant calling

+INPUTS:
+    --reads                    PATH      Path to input data (must be surrounded with quotes) --samplePlan               PATH      Path to sample plan (csv format) raw reads (if `--reads` is not secified), or intermediate files according to the `--step` parameter
+    --singleEnd                          For single-end input data
+    --splitFastq                         Split fastq files in chunks
+	--fastqChunksSize          INTEGER   Reads chunks size

 ALIGNMENT:
-    --aligner                  STRING [bwa-mem, bwa-mem2, dragmap]   Specify tools to use for mapping --mapQual                  INTEGER                               inimum mapping quality to consider for an alignment --saveAlignedIntermediates                                       Save intermediates alignment files
+    --aligner                  STRING [bwa-mem, bwa-mem2, dragmap]   Specify tools to use for mapping --mapQual                  INTEGER                               Minimum mapping quality to consider for an alignment --saveAlignedIntermediates                                       Save intermediates alignment files
+	--splitFastq                                                     Split fastq files in chunks

 FILTERING:
-    --keepDups                                                       Specify to keep duplicate reads when filtering the alignment
-    --keepMultiHits                                                  Specify to keep multi hit reads when filtering the alignment
-    --keepSingleton                                                  Specify to keep singleton reads when filtering the alignment
+    --keepDups                Specify to keep duplicate reads when filtering the alignment --keepMultiHits           Specify to keep multi hit reads when filtering the alignment --keepSingleton           Specify to keep singleton reads when filtering the alignment --targetBed     PATH      Target Bed file for targeted or whole exome sequencing

 VARIANT CALLING:
-    --baseQual                 INTEGER                               Minimum base quality used by Facets for CNV calling --orientationBiais                                               Specify to use the orientation Biais filter for Mutect2 calls (for FFPE samples)
-    --saveVcfIntermediates                                           Save intermediate vcf files
+    --baseQual                   INTEGER   Minimum base quality used by Facets for CNV calling --saveVcfIntermediates                 Save intermediate vcf files
     --saveVcfMetrics                       Save complementary vcf metrics files
+    --skipMutectContamination              Do not apply the Contamination step for Mutect2 calls filtering --skipMutectOrientationModel           Do not apply the LearnOrientationModel step for Mutect2 calls filtering

+TUMOR ONLY:
+    --msiBaselineConfig PATH   PATH to Msisensor-pro baseline config file for tumor-only mode --pon               PATH   PATH to panels of normals (.vcf.gz) --ponIndex          PATH   PATH to panels of normals index file (.tbi)

+VCF FILTERS:
+    --filterSomaticDP  INTEGER   Minimum sequencing depth to consider a somatic variant --filterSomaticMAF INTEGER   Maximum variant frequency in the general population to consider a somatic variant --filterSomaticVAF INTEGER   Minimum variant allele frequency to consider a somatic variant

 ANNOTATION:
     --annotDb STRING [cosmic, icgc, cancerhotspots, gnomad, dbnsfp]   Annotation databases to use with SnpEff and SnpSift --ffpe                                                            Specify to use the ffpe parameters and filters for TMB computation

 SKIP OPTIONS:
     --skipBQSR                 Disable BQSR
+    --skipBamQC                Disable QCs on BAM files
     --skipFastqc               Disable Fastqc
     --skipIdentito             Disable Identito
     --skipMultiqc              Disable MultiQC
-    --skipPreseq                                                      Disable Preseq
+    --skipSaturation           Disable Preseq
-    --skipQC                                                          Disable all QCs

 OTHER OPTIONS:
+    --disableAutoClean           Disable cleaning of work directory
     --multiqcConfig    PATH      Specify a custom config file for MultiQC --name             STRING    Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic
-    --nucleotidesPerSecond     DECIMAL                                To estimate interval size
-    --sequencingCenter         STRING                                 Name of sequencing center to be displayed in BAM file --singleEnd                                                       For single-end input data
+    --sequencingCenter STRING    Name of sequencing center to be displayed in BAM file

 =======================================================
 Available Profiles